Ceruminous gland tumors are discussed in tumors of the ear canal (see Tumors of the Ear Canal).

 Keratinized Cutaneous Cysts

-Most of these are malformations of the hair follicle.
+Most keratinized cutaneous cysts are malformations of the hair follicle.
 They are common in dogs; occasionally identified in cats, horses, goats, and sheep; and rare in cattle and pigs.
 Excision is the treatment of choice.
-Vigorous squeezing of these lesions is contraindicated because it often incites a severe foreign body inflammatory response.
+Vigorous squeezing of these lesions is contraindicated, because it often incites a severe foreign body inflammatory response due to the release of keratin into surrounding tissues.

 Infundibular follicular cysts

 (epidermoid cysts, epidermal inclusion cysts, erroneously called sebaceous cysts) are the most common.
 They are a cystic dilatation of the upper portion of the outer sheath of the hair follicle (the infundibulum) lined by a layer of stratified cornifying epithelial cells indistinguishable from the epidermis.
 These cysts vary in size from 2 mm to >5 cm (lesions <5 mm in diameter are often called milia).
 The only domestic animals identified at risk are Merino sheep, in which these cysts are often multiple and may progress to squamous cell carcinomas.
 As with all follicular cysts, these are usually solitary, papular to nodular lesions that are freely movable.
 They are generally partially compressible on palpation and occasionally have a small opening through the epidermis from which the cystic contents can be extruded.
 On cut surface, they are filled with a gray, brown, or yellowish, granular, “cheesy” material that is lumenal keratin.

 Isthmus catagen cysts

 (trichilemmal cysts, pilar cysts, cystic intracutaneous cornifying epithelioma) are follicular cysts that have the keratinization pattern of the lower portion of the outer root sheath.
 They have been definitively identified only in dogs and rarely in cats.

 Matrix cysts are follicular cysts in which the wall resembles the epithelium of the hair bulb (the matrix portion of the hair follicle) and the inner root sheath.
 They occur predominantly in dogs and cats.
 Many progress to pilomatricomas (see Tumors of the Hair Follicle).